 - Find out what to recycle at UVM from the Recycling and Zero Waste office.
 Or join a listserv that allows you to ask recycling questions of your UVM community.

-- Food waste and compostable packaging are collected at all resident and retail dining locations and then taken to the Green Mountain Compost facility.
+- Food scraps are collected at all resident and retail dining locations and then taken to the Green Mountain Compost facility.
 Check out the latest on composting here.

 - A barn full of university surplus property—including old furniture and equpment—is made available to community members during weekly sales.

 - Techno trash recycling boxes are provided around campus for electronic waste.
 UVM ships this material to a vendor for safe recycling.